KI7MT/wspr-analytics/scala/TopTenReporters/README.md

 # Build Process

-This is a sample Application using [Scala][] via [Spark SQL][] to get the Top Ten Reporters Grouped By Count for the designated wsprspot year + month csv file.
-This example could easily be extended to perform much more than it does currently.

-See [ToDo](#todo) for planned additions.
+This is a sample application using [Scala][] that performs the following:

+* Reads the Original CSV into a Spark DataFrame
+* Performas a Query Count on Reporters Ordered Descending
+* Reports Top (10) by spot count

 ## Framework Requirements